 All NC Innovations services require a daily or per activity service note or grid.
 The person who provided the service shall write and sign the service note or grid.
-The service note or grid to reflect services provided must be documented on the day that the service was provided or no later than the next workday.
+The service note or grid to reflect services provided must be documented on the day that the service was provided.
 If a service note or grid is not documented on the day the service was provided, it is considered a "late entry."
 Late entries are defined as those which are entered after the required time for documentation has expired.
 The entry must be noted as a "late entry" and at a minimum the date the documentation was made and the date for which the documentation should have been documented.
+Service to be billable.

-For example, "Late Entry made on 2/15/12 for 2/14/12."
+For example, "Late Entry made on 2/15/20 for 2/14/20."
 The late entry must include a dated signature.